 When using custom domains the connection string is

 firstname.lastname@example.org.
-If home directory has not been specified for the user, it is
+If home directory hasn't been specified for the user, it's

 Ensure your DNS provider does not proxy requests.
 Proxying may cause the connection attempt to time out.